Namiri Plains, Serengeti, Tanzania (Day 1 and 2)

 We stayed with them for maybe an hour or more – time became irrelevant.
 They were walking with purpose, probably to get closer to prey further up the slope.
 They were happy with us being there, and it was fun photographing them.

 The big male with a beautiful mane was the leader of that coalition (we’ll call him the alpha male).
 He knew what was to happen, and started walking down the slope, his eyes fixed on the young lion.
 The young one started to move away – quite slowly.
-Habitu explained that the young single lion was probably wanting to challenge the big male, and that this was likely to be unsuccessful.
+Hatibu explained that the young single lion was probably wanting to challenge the big male, and that this was very likely to be unsuccessful.

 We watched as the alpha male came closer and closer, and we noticed that one of the others from his coalition started to come closer to him quite quickly.
-Watching the alpha male was amazing – his eyes were fixed on the young lion, and did not deviate, and his head remained relatively low.
+Watching the alpha male was amazing – his eyes were fixed on the young lion and did not deviate, and his head remained relatively low.

 The alpha male and his partner started moving more quickly, forcing the young male to pick up his pace.
-They passed us and were heading away towards a crest of the rolling hills.
+They passed us and were now heading away from us towards a crest of the rolling hills.
 Once they were over this, we wouldn’t be able to see them.
 And that’s where they went!

 We turned the 4WD to see if there were any tracks that might take us to that area – but unfortunately we weren’t able to find any.

 We left the water hole and with some fun off-road driving were in a position to see the lioness and her family find their way in amongst the rocks.
-Habitu really understands these animals, and so we drove around to the other side just as the mother walked purposefully up a high piece of rock, encouraging her babies to follow, and then moved to an even better location.
+Hatibu really understands these animals, and so we drove around to the other side just as the mother walked purposefully up a high piece of rock, encouraging her babies to follow, and then moved to an even better location.

 What a fabulous day it had been: close sightings of cheetah and lions – amazing!